 In the hierarchy of genres for art, still life was ranked at the bottom and deemed the lowest genre of painting for hundreds of years.
 This was until 1599 when Caravaggio came along with his Basket of Fruit and shook this perception.
 He declared that it requires as much artistry to paint flowers as figures, and he proved it.
 His actions were extremely subversive but rarely do we view paintings of flowers or fruit and think of a rebelliousness that runs beneath the surface.
-I believe it still takes great boldness and vision to make the inanimate worthy of speculation: something must emerge that often goes unnoticed in its original context.
+Yet, great boldness and vision is still required to make the inanimate worthy of speculation: something must emerge that often goes unnoticed in its original context.
 That’s where light comes in.

 Caravaggio’s distinctive chiaroscuro – the use of light and dark – gave his paintings their ardor and theatricality.
 With light, the artist can conceal and emphasise as well as dictate mood and feeling.
 If we think of sensual scenes we may recall how they are dimly lit with warm light touching areas of focus or how film noir heavily relies on distinct shadow to create suspense and drama.
-The director is aware that in the transmission of emotion, lighting is crucial; perhaps that is why filmmakers Orson Welles and Martin Scorsese have cited Caravaggio as a direct influence on their work.
+The director is aware that in the transmission of emotion, lighting is crucial; perhaps that is why filmmakers such as Orson Welles and Martin Scorsese have cited Caravaggio as a direct influence on their work.